enkidevs/curriculum/sql/dql/what-is-sql/what-is-sql.md

 ---
 ## Practice

-Which of the queries below will give you all the data from the `items` table?
+Which of the queries below will give you all the rows and columns from the `items` table?

 ???